psvensson/node-red-contrib-firebase-admin/README.md

 This means that the nodes can run outside of the normal security rules, in admin mode, which is usefule when running on the back-end.

+The configuration needs two parameters, the first is the text of the service account credentials private key file.
+This can be found by going to the firebase console, then to the cogwheel icon at the top left then to project settings and then 'Service Accounts'.
+Click 'Generate new private key)'.
+The second parameter is the database url for the database, and th url has the format of "https://myprojectname.firebaseio.com" and can also be fpund in the above place in the firebase console.

 # Realtime Database (rtdb) Nodes

 ## rtdb-get